C-Reinhardt/MFM_DecodingComparison/README.md

 These results allow direct comparison between decoding performance under mean field approximations and full-model spike-based decoding.

 ---

+#### Analytic Confidence Intervals

+- `scripts/analysis/computeCIs_full_and_MF.m`
+  Computes binomial (Clopper–Pearson) 95% confidence intervals on the classification accuracy for both full-model and mean-field decoders.
+Complements the permutation-based significance testing.

+This provides an additional layer of statistical validation for the observed decoding performance.

+---

+### Permutation Testing for Decoder Validation

+To verify that above-chance decoding does not result from spurious structure or overfitting, we performed nonparametric permutation tests on both full-model and mean-field decoding results.

+#### Full Model Permutation Test

+- `scripts/analysis/permutationNull_Full_BothNetworks.m`
+  Constructs an empirical null distribution of decoding accuracies by randomly permuting trial labels 1000 times.
+The actual decoding accuracy is then compared to this distribution to compute an empirical p-value.

+  **Figure Output:**
+  - `figures/final/PermutationNull_BothNetworks.png`

+#### Mean Field Permutation Test

+- `scripts/analysis/permutationNull_MF_BothNetworks.m`
+  Performs the same procedure on the Poisson-sampled mean field decoding results, providing empirical validation of the observed accuracies under the mean field model.

+  **Figure Output:**
+  - `figures/final/MF_PermutationNull_BothNetworks.png`

+---

 ## Figures & Poster